 A resource that is always in high demand is the Financial Assistance program.
 This Catholic Charity program is very limited in scope, but it may be able to provide emergency financial assistance for basic needs.
 It operates in all counties in the region, including Tarrant, Johnson, and Parker.

-Funds can be used to pay critical expenses and bills in a crisis, and can include rent, utilities, cooling bills, medications, and other expenses.
+Funds can be used to pay critical expenses and bills in a crisis, and can include rent, utilities, cooling bills, medications, some car repair costs, and other expenses.
 After receiving financial assistance from the Catholic Charity program, clients are strongly encouraged to look into credit counseling (see above) and also complete a financial education class.
 The aid is focused on both homeless prevention and work requirements, that is why there may be car repair assistance from Catholic Charities.

 Some of the financial assistance programs do focus on utility expenses, and they include Arlington water bills, TXU Energy, and Reliant Energy costs.
 The church can help keep the lights on.

 Homeless prevention and assistance is offered by the Catholic Charity HOMES program.
 This program provides aid to those facing eviction and also chronic and vulnerable homeless families and individuals.
 Intensive case management services, advice, support, and other resources are all provided that will enable the homeless to successfully reintegrate into housing.
 This can include funds for security deposits or rent in order to prevent an eviction.

 Enrollment Solutions will help increase access to state of Texas services through outreach, education, and also offer application assistance.
 The Enrollment Solutions staff provide individual application assistance and community outreach to families across the service territory.
 People who are interested in learning more about Temporary Assistance for Needy Families (TANF), the Children’s Health Insurance Program (CHIP), Medicaid, the Supplemental Nutrition Assistance Program (SNAP, formerly Food Stamps), and long-term care services can all benefit from this resource.
 Click here for more details on state of Texas and federal government assistance.